Zealfire243/Zealfire243/README.md

 **Zealfire243/Zealfire243** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 My name is Ethan Helder and I am a data scientist.
-I have recently graduated from Flatiron School and had been working in the food service industry for 7 years.
-I have been a bartender
+I recently graduated from Flatiron School and had been working in the food service industry for 7 years.
+I have been a kitchen assistant, server, bartender and a shift manager.
+I learned how to

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with getting a Data Science related job.
 If you have any suggestions for my profiles or willing to give any tips regarding my resume/CV, I would really appreciate it.
 And if you believe that I would be a good fit for a job, reach out.